The plan is to briefly describe the backend fmesher C++ library.

 , can be enabled, that for

-operations cannot reach all the connected triangles.
-To handle such
+operations could not reach all the connected

 Graph traversal algebra